 The best thing to do is shop around and if other agencies are coming in with a less competitive rate, there will usually be a very good reason why.

-Ask yourself what your priorities are: good, fast or cheap – in reality you can only ever have two.
+Ask yourself what your priorities are: good, fast or cheap – sadly one priority always has to be sacrificed.